konsensusnetwork/TGB_NL/_1.translation/TGB_NL_P1.md

 [23]: Gary Richardson and Tim Sablik, 'Banking Panics of the Gilded Age: 1863--1913', Federal Reserve History, December 4, 2015, [https://www.federalreservehistory.org/essays/banking-panics-of-the-gilded-age.]

 [24]: ​Friedrich A. Hayek, 'Monetary Policy in the United States after the Recovery from the Crisis of 1920', in The Collected Works of F.A.
 Hayek, Good Money: part I, ed.
-Stephen Kresge , 145.
+Stephen Kresge, 145.

 [25]: ​Hayek, 'Monetary Policy', 146.

 [26]: Stephen Kresge, The Collected Works of F.A.
-Hayek, Good Money: part I , 13.
+Hayek, Good Money: part I, 13.

 [27]: Het meest uitgebreid uiteengezet in John Maynard Keynes, The General Theory of Employment, Interest and Money.

 [28]: ​George Selgin, 'The New Deal and Recovery, Part 15: The Keynesian Myth', Cato Institute, March 16, 2022, [https://www.cato.org/blog/new-deal-recovery-part-15-keynesian-myth.]

 [29]: ​Friedrich A. Hayek, 'The Gold Problem', in The Collected Works of F.A.
 Hayek, Good Money: part I, ed.
-Stephen Kresge , 184.
+Stephen Kresge, 184.

 [30]: Richard Stallman, 'Richard Stallman: High School Misfit, Symbol of Free Software, MacArthur-Certified Genius'.
 Interview door Michael Gross, mgross.com, 1999, [https://www.mgross.com/writing/books/my-generation/bonus-chapters/richard-stallman-high-school-misfit-symbol-of-free-software-macarthur-certified-genius/.]